 Best Environmental:

-Kat Vivaldi (she/they) is an artist/filmmaker/creative technologist whose projects range from film, installation, sound, to performance.
+Kat Vivaldi (she/they) is a returning jurist for our film fest who is an artist/filmmaker/creative technologist whose projects range from film, installation, sound, to performance.
 Her video art works have been exhibited in galleries such as the CON-TEMPORARY Art Observatorium in Italy and the Maryland Hall for the Maryland Federation of Arts.
-Kat has screened for the New Orleans Film Festival for several years, within the categories of feature length documentary, short documentary, and experiential shorts, along with participating in a Fellowship program with Richmond International Film Festival.
+Kat has screened for the New Orleans Film Festival for several years, within the categories of feature length documentary, short documentary, and experiential shorts.
 She has also been involved with several independent film projects including an Emmy award winning PBS feature documentary titled HEARD.
-In addition to credits on features for BET+, Lifetime, and HBO.
+In addition to credits on features for BET+, Lifetime, Nat Geo, and HBO.

 AWARDS